jonfernq/Digital-Philology/RajaNiti/README.md

 ### Pali-English Interlinear Translation

+A collation of Raja Niti in the two texts cited above (picking apart and analysis of words and grammar remains for the future).

 ![rajaniti1_RAJANITI_118_PaliNitiTexts_ofBurma-223-232_page-0001](https://user-images.githubusercontent.com/68504324/221433724-6aa27708-39d6-4c8d-b810-737fc3b866a5.jpg)

 1. Here is recited the Rajaniti, for the accomplishment of a king's present prosperity, and the acquirement of experience for the subjugation of the kingdoms of others.